whoamilittl3fish/todo-api/README.md

 ### Flow when client sending a POST

-main.py handles the flow as follows: first, FastAPI receives the request and validates the data using TodoCreate from schemas.py (Pydantic library).
-Then, it parses the JSON into an object and calls functions in crud.py to create the data in the database.
-Finally, FastAPI validates the response data again using the response model and sends it back to the client.
+main.py orchestrates the workflow: FastAPI first receives the request and validates the input using the TodoCreate model from schemas.py (Pydantic).
+It then converts the JSON into a Python object and calls crud.py to store the data in the database.
+Finally, FastAPI validates the response using the response model and returns it to the client.

 ### Demo
 Test `FastAPI` with GET, POST, PUT, DELETE with swagger UI.